 Minor scope changes to a project are common and are handled through the project management process.
-A major scope change needs to be approved by the MPO TAC Committee.
-A major change can include changing project limits, reducing or expanding capacity, adding major components to the projects that were not approved, subtracting major components that were approved, adding equipment not part of the scope, or adding additional work to the project because of left over funding.
+The TIP Manager can approve minor scope changes.
+A major scope change needs to be approved by the MPO TAC and MPOB.
+A major change can include changing project limits, reducing or expanding capacity, adding major components to the projects that were not approved, subtracting major components that were approved, adding equipment not part of the scope, or adding additional work to the project because of leftover funding.
 A sponsor can add major scope items to a project without MPO staff or committee approval if the sponsor demonstrates that it is fully funding the additional work.